cunnie/u2date/README.md

 You may want to wrap the converted time in double-quotes (") if, for example, the input is valid JSON and the the timestamp is a number and not a string.
 This preserves JSON-compatibility.
-Use `u2date -wrap =\"` to surround the converted date with quotes.
+Use `u2date -wrap=\"` to surround the converted date with quotes.

 The UNIX Epoch time pattern-match is unsophisticated: